Abenity/abenity-csharp/README.md

 # Abenity C&#35;

-This library communicates with the Abenity API to make it easier to integrate with Abenity, specifically in C&#35;.
+This library communicates with the Abenity Member API to make it easier to integrate with Abenity, specifically in C&#35;.

+The Abenity Member API is documented at [https://abenity.com/developers/api/members](https://abenity.com/developers/api/members)

 ## Nuget Feed

-The Nuget package is available here: <a href="https://www.nuget.org/packages/abenity-csharp/">https://www.nuget.org/packages/abenity-csharp/</a>
+The Nuget package is available at [https://www.nuget.org/packages/abenity-csharp/](https://www.nuget.org/packages/abenity-csharp/)

 ## Projects